EU prepares fresh sanctions on Belarus in response to the refugee crisis

-The EU accused Belarus' president Alexander Lukashenko of running a “gangster state” and is preparing fresh sanctions ahead of a meeting of the foreign council on November 15.
+The EU accused Belarus' President Alexander Lukashenko of running a “gangster state” and is preparing fresh sanctions ahead of a meeting of the foreign council on November 15.

-Between 2,000 and 4,000 refugees are camped out in the woods on the Belarus-Polish border where 15,000 Polish border guards, police and troops have been mustered to prevent them crossing into the EU.
+Between 2,000 and 4,000 refugees are camped out in the woods on the Belarusian-Polish border where 15,000 Polish border guards, police and troops have been mustered to prevent them crossing into the EU.

-With temperatures falling to below zero the migrants have little in the way of food, water or medical attention and some warn of an escalating humanitarian crisis.
+With temperatures falling to below zero the migrants have little in the way of food, water or medical attention and some are warning of an escalating humanitarian crisis.

 Reports have also emerged of Polish police brutality as they use force to keep the migrants back.
-Some of the refugees have been using tools like spades and wire cutters to try and break down a barbed wire fence erected in recent months by the Polish authorities.
+Some of the refugees have been using tools like spades and wire-cutters to try to break down a barbed wire fence erected in recent months by the Polish authorities.
 Others have cut down trees and lain them across the fence in an effort to create a breach.

 The legality of repulsing the migrants, mostly from the Middle East, has also been questioned as the Polish authorities are ignoring the usual asylum application protocols.
-The Polish parliament recent passed an emergency law that empowers border guards to use limited force and deems the attempts to enter Poland “illegal.”
+The Polish parliament recently passed an emergency law that empowers border guards to use limited force and deems the attempts to enter Poland “illegal.”

-The crisis has divided Polish society and Polish human rights activists have arrived at the scene to distribute food, water and warm cloths.
+The crisis has divided Polish society and Polish human rights activists have arrived at the scene to distribute food, water and warm clothes.

-The migrants have protested the Polish efforts to enter the country saying they only want to transit Poland on their way to Germany where they will apply for asylum.
+The migrants have protested over the Polish efforts to stop them entering the country, saying they only want to transit Poland on their way to Germany, where they will apply for asylum.

 Sanctions

-Poland and the EU have accused Lukashenko of using the migrants as a tool in a “brutal hybrid war” and so the migrants efforts to seek refuge in the EU is not legitimate, which is grounds for new sanctions.
+Poland and the EU have accused Lukashenko of using the migrants as a tool in a “brutal hybrid war” and so the migrants' efforts to seek refuge in the EU are not legitimate, which is grounds for new sanctions.

 The bloc's 27 ambassadors discussed possible new sanctions at a meeting in Brussels on November 10, which may be put to the vote by the foreign council next week.

-"Mr. Lukashenko ...unscrupulously exploits people seeking refuge as hostages for his cynical power play," Germany's acting Foreign Minister Heiko Maas said on Twitter.
+"Mr. Lukashenko...unscrupulously exploits people seeking refuge as hostages for his cynical power play," Germany's acting Foreign Minister Heiko Maas said on Twitter.

 He described images from the Belarusian border, where people are stuck in freezing conditions with little food and shelter, as "horrific" but said the EU could not be blackmailed, Reuters reports.

-Lukashenko has denied “weaponising” migrants and has been supported by Russia that pointed out the EU’s failure to stick to its own rules on accepting applications for asylum.
+Lukashenko has denied “weaponising” migrants and has been supported by Russia, who pointed out the EU’s failure to stick to its own rules on accepting applications for asylum.

 German Chancellor Angela Merkel spoke by phone with Russian President Vladimir Putin on the same day and urged him to use his influence with Lukashenko to bring the showdown to an end, a request that was brushed off by the Kremlin.